yugabyte/yugabyte-db/docs/content/latest/api/ysql/datatypes/type_uuid.md

 ---

 ## Synopsis

-UUID datatype represents Universally Unique Identifiers.
+UUID data type represents Universally Unique Identifiers.
 A UUID is a sequence of 32 hexadecimal digits separated by hyphens (8 digits - 4 digits - 4 digits - 4 digits - 12 digits) representing the 128 bits.

 ## Description